 What is the structure of the degree?

-The programme consists of three core modules, three optional specialist modules, a Collaborative Environmental Systems Project and an Individual Environmental Systems Project.
+The programme consists of four core modules, two optional specialist modules, a Collaborative Environmental Systems Project and an Individual Environmental Systems Project.

-For the Option Modules it is possible to take modules from other MSc programmes across the university providing these are relevant to environmental engineering.
-Click on the list below for available modules.
+Click on the list below for the optional modules which are taken from other MSc programmes across the university.
 When choosing an option it is your responsibility to ensure that there are NO timetable clashes.
 Please note that some modules may be withdrawn due to low enrolment.
-If you wish to take any modules that do NOT appear on the list you must get approval from the Programme Director before attempting to register.

 Collaborative Environmental Systems Project A large group project involving systems analysis, simulation or design.
 The projects are defined to meet a specific brief defined by an external partner, including industrial corporations, government agencies, NGOs, consultancies and community based organisations.
 The project will cover specific technical systems and the main focus is on developing students’ skills in systems management and integration.

 This module will include a series of seminars on the topics of team work, working with communities, business planning, project management and systems analysis.
 Project teams of up to six students will be supervised by an academic staff member and an industrial tutor.

 An in-depth research project which is individually supervised and assessed.
 May be industrially sponsored or address a problem in the student’s current workplace.
 Will tend to address well defined, specific questions or problems and may address a component or subsystem, rather than a large integrated systems problem.
 Individual projects will be supervised by academic staff in the Department and may be co-supervised by industrial tutors where appropriate.